About the School of Humanities

 The School of the Humanities is an interdisciplinary intellectual community which analyzes and interprets the creation and transmission of human culture, both ancient and modern.
 We emphasize critical and creative thinking, communication skills, and the development of Christian perspectives as we engage the pressing aesthetic, philosophical, political, religious, and social issues of our day.
 Our mission is to educate students and the larger college community by cultivating an informed Christian faith, a maturing cultural literacy, and portable intellectual skills.
 We develop lifetime learners who demonstrate global awareness, civic engagement, servant leadership, and reconciliation in church and society.

 Our faculty members are engaged in scholarship and deeply committed to teaching undergraduate students.
 Drawn from top graduate programs, they remain active learners in their fields of study and also have a passion for student learning.
 These scholar-teachers enthusiastically invite you to join them in the pursuit of lifelong learning.
-The newest academic building, Boyer Hall, provides us with facilities dedicated to the specific needs of humanities programs, complete with state-of-the-art classrooms and seminar rooms, a 140-seat lecture hall, a cinema, computer labs, a language lab, and departmental resource rooms where students and faculty meet informally to learn together.
+The newest academic building, Boyer Hall, provides us with facilities dedicated to the specific needs of humanities programs, complete with state-of-the-art classrooms and seminar rooms, a 140-seat lecture hall, a cinema, computer labs, the Beatriz Howe Humanities Lab, and departmental resource rooms where students and faculty meet informally to learn together.

 Faith & Learning Statements

 The educators in all departments housed within the School of the Humanities are committed to educating students towards intellectual maturity in their field of study, as well as in character and Christian faith.
 The School of the Humanities gathers statements from each academic department that affirm our commitment to, and method of, engaging Christian faith in the learning environment.
 Additionally, several faculty members from each department offer their written faith testimonies and personal views of the importance of a faith-based education.